 This potato salad is made with Yukon Gold potatoes and grainy mustard, along with chopped celery and eggs.
-This is an excellent choice if you're looking for a good-tasting cookout or picnic potato salad.
+This is an excellent choice if you're looking for a tasty cookout or picnic potato salad.
 The golden color will make it a standout.
 Use a good quality whole grain mustard or you can use your favorite gourmet mustard.
 Not everyone loves onions in their potato salad, so those are optional.

 - For the Salad:

 - 1 teaspoon salt

 - 2 pounds Yukon gold potatoes (washed and cut in 1/2-inch to 1-inch cubes)